Answers to the most common questions we receive

 We can cater to most dietary requirements, including vegetarian and vegan diets.
 It is very important that you advise us of any allergies or special dietary needs at the time of your application as well as on your medical forms.
-Please know that we may not be able to accommodate all dietary/allergy restrictions, particularly in-the-field.
+Please know that we may not be able to accommodate all dietary/allergy restrictions, depending on the need and your semester location.

 Some Verto programs will require students to get a student visa.
 Visas depend on both your nationality and the semester location you’ve selected.
 It is ultimately your responsibility to make sure you meet the entry and exit requirements for each country.
 Once you’ve enrolled, we’ll provide you with more information specific to the visa application process for your program of study.
 We’re here to help make this process as smooth as possible.